 Drain the excess oil from the skillet.
 Add the butter and then the flour to make a roux.

 Whisk in the beef broth until smooth, then add the seasonings.
-Add the meatballs back to the pan and cook for 10 minutes.
+Add the meatballs back to the pan and cook them through.

 Stir in the sour cream, and season with salt & pepper as needed.
 Enjoy!